 Canadian organizations such as Anew and LOOP Mission are breathing new life into discarded products through upcycling, helping to alleviate the country's vast amount of food waste.

 Canada has a bit of a problem with waste, particularly with food.

-According to a recent United Nations Environment Programme report, the average Canadian wastes 79 kilograms of household food, per capita, per year, totalling 2.94 million metric tonnes of household food waste each year.
+According to a 2021 United Nations Environment Programme report, the average Canadian wastes 79 kilograms of household food, per capita, per year, totalling 2.94 million metric tonnes annually.
 In 2016, food accounted for 23 per cent of Canada's residual municipal solid waste that ended up in landfills.

 There are a number of options to combat the problem including upcycling, a concept that involves reusing discarded objects or material in a new form to make a product of higher quality or value than the original.
 The concept has been utilized for everything from clothing and furniture to food and books.